Gastroesophageal reflux in infants

-The health care provider can often make the diagnosis based on the infant's symptoms and physical examination.
+The health care provider can often diagnose the problem by asking about the infant's symptoms and doing a physical exam.

-When the infant begins to eat solid food, thickened foods may help.
+When the infant begins to eat solid food, feeding thickened foods may help.

-The majority of infants outgrow this condition.
-In unusual cases, reflux may persist into childhood and can cause varying degrees of esophageal damage.
+Most infants outgrow this condition.
+Rarely, reflux continues into childhood and causes esophageal damage.